-Instead of the traditional presentation+questions format, each paper also had a clinically-oriented discussant, who read the paper thoroughly in advance and briefly presented prepared commentary.
+Instead of the traditional presentation+questions format, each paper will also have a clinically-oriented discussant, who reads the paper thoroughly in advance and briefly presents prepared commentary at the workshop.

 - What features of language or speech could play a prominent role in diagnosis, monitoring, and other elements of clinical practice?